jekor/fsrest/README.markdown

-# A RESTful Web Server Designed Around the Filesystem
+# fsrest - A Filesystem-focused RESTful Web Server

 fsrest is a webserver that:

- - encourages and assists with RESTful website/service design
+ - encourages RESTful website/application design
- - provides pretty URLs for static files
- - enables dynamic sites without databases

-fsrest is NOT:

- - complete (only GET and POST are currently implemented)
- - high performance
+ - leverages the structure of the filesystem
- - tied to any programming language
+ - is not tied to any programming language

-## Motivation and Philosophy

-Most modern websites are served by monolithic programs.
-These programs are usually written in a single language and communicate with a database.
-Each new feature of the site increases the size and complexity of the program.

-### The Right Tool for the Job

-fsrest isn't tied to a particular programming language.
-Its job is just to dispatch HTTP requests to the appropriate place.
-Mostly, it serves static files.
-To support dynamic content, you can write POST handlers in any language that you can launch from the shell.

-### RESTful by Design

-Due to the way fsrest requires that resources (URLs) be directories, it's more difficult to create non-RESTful websites.
+You can use fsrest as a lightweight static web server (with a twist) or to build dynamic sites or modular web services.

 ## How it Works